-2. AFTER scheduling your appointment, you will be asked to complete the SFCC PAPERWORK [authentication is required, Username and Password].
+2. AFTER scheduling your appointment, you will be asked to complete the Counseling Intake PAPERWORK

 At the conclusion of your needs assessment, you will be assigned a counselor and will be scheduled to meet with them to begin to work on your presenting concerns.

 Feel free to print out, review, and sign the Information and Informed Consent Form [below] and bring it with you to your first counseling session.